-ai.
-An appointee considered by the department to be a candidate for reappointment at the end of the Formatted: Indent: Left: 0.5", Right: -0.5" second year will be evaluated in the third year according to department procedures.
-The department Formatted: Right: -0.5" must submit its recommendation, positive or negative, with supporting evidence to the Associat Formatted: Indent: Left: 0.75", Right: -0.5"

-Dean of the Faculty for Personnel, Development, and Diversity on or before January 153 of the appointee's third year.
+i.
+An appointee considered by the department to be a candidate for reappointment at the end of the second year will be evaluated in the third year according to department procedures.
+The department must submit its recommendation, positive or negative, with supporting evidence to the Associate Dean of the Faculty for Personnel, Development, and Diversity on or before January 153 of the appointee's third year.
 This evidence must include a cover letter from the Chair and letters from full-time faculty and those holding shared appointments in the department concerned (in the ranks defined in Part One, Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], 2b.
-[Artist- or Writer-in-Residence]) who are in at least their third year of full-time service at Skidmore, and (where appropriate) Program
+[Artist- or Writer-in-Residence]) who are in at least their third year of full-time service at Skidmore, and (where appropriate) Program Directors.